Spots to Have Authentic Muslim

 6. Kung Woo Beancurd Factory [Halal-certified]

 Tau foo fah is a favorite Chinese dessert among Asians, so certainly, you’d want to offer the HK-based one a try, no?
-This particular joint has been around for the longest time, and that they still make their soy from scratch.
+This joint has been around for the longest time, and they still make their soy from scratch.
 Considered one of Hong Kong’s hidden gems, Kung Woo Beancurd may be a little tough to locate as it is smack dab in the middle of a hectic street.
-Still, there’s not anything like eventually getting your arms on their well-known tofu pudding, soy milk, and deep-fried tofu with fish paste.
+Still, there’s not nothing like eventually getting your arms on their well-known tofu pudding, soy milk, and deep-fried tofu with fish paste.

 7. Tai Cheong Bakery [No Pork, No Lard]